Bhutan entry requirements for China passport holders

 Proof of accommodation

 Bhutan requires all tourists to book through a licensed tour operator or have confirmed hotel reservations.
-Have your hotel voucher or tour itinerary printed — immigration may ask to see it.Recommended
+Carry your hotel confirmation or tour itinerary — immigration may ask for it at the border.Recommended

 Proof of funds